amithgc/blog.amithgc.com/content/post/25-golden-rules-software-system-design.md

 Websockets are a communication protocol that allows for real-time, bi-directional communication between a client and a server.
 They are often used in applications that require fast and responsive user-to-user communication, such as chat applications, gaming platforms, and collaborative work environments.

-Websockets enable a persistent connection between the client and server, which allows for the efficient and fast transmission of data.
+**Websockets** enable a persistent connection between the client and server, which allows for the efficient and fast transmission of data.
 This is in contrast to HTTP, which requires a new connection to be established for each request and response.
 By using Websockets, applications can achieve near-instant communication, allowing for a more seamless and natural user experience.

-Good examples of applications that use Websockets include chat applications like Slack, gaming platforms like Discord, and collaborative work environments like Google Docs.
+> *Good examples* of applications that use Websockets include chat applications like Slack, gaming platforms like Discord, and collaborative work environments like Google Docs.
 These applications require fast and responsive communication between users, and Websockets provide a reliable and efficient means of achieving this.

 Websockets are supported by most modern web browsers, and many server-side frameworks and libraries offer built-in support for Websockets.
 This makes it easy to integrate Websockets into new or existing applications.

-In conclusion, Websockets are a powerful tool for enabling fast and responsive user-to-user communication in applications that require it.
+*In conclusion*, Websockets are a powerful tool for enabling fast and responsive user-to-user communication in applications that require it.
 Good examples of applications that use Websockets include chat applications, gaming platforms, and collaborative work environments.
 By leveraging Websockets, developers can create more efficient and seamless user experiences, improving the overall usability of their applications.

 ---